Build a custom credit card payments extension

 Releasing an app version replaces the current active version that's served to stores with your app installed.
 It might take several minutes for app users to be upgraded to the new version.

-Once this version has been released, follow these steps to install your app on your development store:
+Once this version has been released, follow these steps to install your app on your dev store:

 -